Seyad-Anas-Arif/Linuxcnc_devlop/README.md

-# Image-processing
+# Linuxcnc
-This repository contains all my Image processing related projects
+This repository contains all linuxcnc testing files